-The most famous is the vortal tomb, or portal dolman, at Poulnabrone, an area that contains more than 60 wedge tombs.
-There are also numerous examples of raths (earthen ring forts) and stone cashels.
+The most famous is the portal dolmen at Poulnabrone, an area that contains more than 60 wedge tombs.
+There are also numerous examples of raths (earthen ring forts) and stone cashels (castle ruins).

 The area is also rich in ancient monasteries, churches and other ecclesiastical sites, as the Irish have long associated the Burren with spiritual peace

 Flora and Fauna